Method of production - Caught at sea

 Fish type - Oily fish

-Swordfish in this region are both targeted for and landed as byproduct in directed tuna fisheries.
+Swordfish in this region are both targeted for and landed as byproduct in directed tuna fisheries using pelagic longlines.
 They are also taken in artisanal net fisheries.
 The last stock assessment for swordfish in the South West Pacific Ocean was carried out in 2013.
 Whilst the assessment indicated that the biomass was not in an overfished state, there were conflicting values for fishing mortality, which suggested that overfishing may or may not be occurring.
-Both these capture methods often encounter bycatch of vulnerable species such as sea birds, turtles and sharks.
-Buy swordfish from fisheries that are well regulated by their flag state to ensure that bycatch mitigation devices are being employed and monitored.
+Further research is being undertaken by the Australian government that should provide further insight into these contradicting model outputs.

 Swordfish is the only member of the family Xiphiidae.
 It is a highly migratory species, moving towards temperate or cold waters in summer to feed and returning to warmer waters to spawn.
 They are apex predators that feed opportunistically.
 Squids and fishes are major prey items.
 In the Atlantic, spawning takes place in spring in the southern Sargasso Sea.
 In the Pacific, spawning occurs during spring and summer, and in the Mediterranean between June-August.
 Usually solitary, it forms large schools during spawning.
 A fast growing fish, northern hemisphere swordfish begin to mature at two years of age, when they are about 150 to 170 cm in length, and by age four all are mature.
 In the South-West Pacific Ocean however, age at maturity is much later at about 10years for females (1-2yr for males).They can attain a maximum size of 4.5m and a weight of 650kg.
 Swordfish tolerate temperatures of about 5 to 27C, but their optimum range is about 18 to 22C, and larvae have been found only at temperatures exceeding 24C.